 - Drain the plump cranberries and add them to the skillet along with the walnuts, bacon, ginger, and brown sugar.

 - Sauté about a minute to warm, then remove from heat.

 - Slit each potato lengthwise and use a fork to gently mash the pulp inside each potato.

 - Mound 1 cup of the filling mixture into and onto the sweet potatoes.

 - Garnish each potato with one tablespoon of crumbled feta cheese.

-The amount of filling this recipe makes could easily be spread across three medium to large sweet potatoes.
+The amount of filling this recipe makes could easily be spread across three sweet potatoes.
 Simply go a bit lighter than one cup of filling per potato.